lalomorales22/penguins/docs/web/webchat.md

 # WebChat (Gateway WebSocket UI)

-Status: the macOS/iOS SwiftUI chat UI talks directly to the Gateway WebSocket.
+WebChat is the browser chat surface that talks directly to the Gateway WebSocket.

 ## What it is

-- A native chat UI for the gateway (no embedded browser and no local static server).
+- A browser chat experience for the Gateway
-- Uses the same sessions and routing rules as other channels.
+- Uses the same sessions and routing rules as the Control UI chat tab
-- Deterministic routing: replies always go back to WebChat.
+- Replies stay in the same WebChat/Control UI conversation

+The supported product surface is web + CLI only.
+There is no separate native macOS/iOS WebChat app in the current product direction.

 ## Quick start

 1. Start the gateway.
-2. Open the WebChat UI (macOS/iOS app) or the Control UI chat tab.
+2. Open the Control UI chat tab, or any thin browser client that speaks the same Gateway chat methods.
 3. Ensure gateway auth is configured (required by default, even on loopback).

-## How it works (behavior)
+## How it works

-- The UI connects to the Gateway WebSocket and uses `chat.history`, `chat.send`, and `chat.inject`.
+- The browser connects to the Gateway WebSocket and uses `chat.history`, `chat.send`, and `chat.inject`.
 - `chat.inject` appends an assistant note directly to the transcript and broadcasts it to the UI (no agent run).
 - Aborted runs can keep partial assistant output visible in the UI.
 - Gateway persists aborted partial assistant text into transcript history when buffered output exists, and marks those entries with abort metadata.